Dpdl-io/DpdlEngine/Download.md

 ## Licensing

-Dpdl is a proprietary software developed by SEE Solutions.
-A valid license key file 'LicenseKeyDpdl' is required to run the software.
-The 'DpdlEngine lite' version of the software can be downloaded as a <ins>Free Trial Shareware</ins> (see Download section below).
+Dpdl is a proprietary software developed by SEE Solutions and requires a valid license key file 'LicenseKeyDpdl'

+Dpdl is available as a standalone software package is two distinct release distributions:

+- **DpdlEngine lite**
+- **DpdlEngine pro**

+The <ins>'DpdlEngine lite'</ins> software can be downloaded as a <ins>Free Trial Shareware</ins> with some limitations/restrictions.
+The software can be activated by acquiring a personal license with corresponding activation key at a fixed, one time pricing model.

-The professional version of DpdlEngine is released on custom licensing models depending on type of use and application domain.
+The <ins>'DpdlEngine pro'</ins> software is released on custom licensing models depending on the type of use and application domain.
-Feel free to get more info by writing to info@dpdl.io
+Feel free to get a non binding quotation by writing to info@dpdl.io

-## DOWNLOAD 'DpdlEngine lite' release package (Demo trial version)
+## DOWNLOAD 'DpdlEngine lite' release package (Shareware trial version)

-The 'DpdlEngine lite' Demo release (v1.0) can be downloaded as Free trial shareware (with some limitations), via the dpdl.io download form page:
+The 'DpdlEngine lite' release (v1.0) can be downloaded as Free trial shareware (with some limitations/restrictions), via the dpdl.io download form page:

 [DpdlEngine lite DOWNLOAD form](https://www.dpdl.io/download_request.htm)

-Documentation and Updates are updated regularly on the official DpdlEngine GitHub repository:
+Documentation and Updates are regularly available on the official DpdlEngine GitHub repository:
 [DpdlEngine GitHub](https://github.com/Dpdl-io/DpdlEngine)

-Check the 'DpdlEngine lite' Demo release limitations/restrictions, compared to the full DpdlEngine version, in the last section of this document.
+Check the 'DpdlEngine lite' Demo release limitations/restrictions, compared to the registered 'DpdlEngine lite' release, in the last section of this document.

-Suggestion and contributions to enhance Dpdl are very welcome and can be submitted on the discussion section on GitHub:
+Suggestion, feature wish list and contributions to enhance Dpdl are very welcome and can be submitted on the discussion section on GitHub:
 [Dpdl discussion](https://github.com/Dpdl-io/DpdlEngine/discussions)

-### Open source Dpdl embedded language plug-ins

-Some Dpdl embedded language plug-ins are published as open source projects:
-* ROOT C++ (will be released as open source soon)

-## What does the free trial 'DpdlEngine lite' version provide?
+### What does the free trial 'DpdlEngine lite' release provide?

-The 'DpdlEngine lite' release is available for Free to try with some limitations (see section below), and can be used to exploit the features of Dpdl and to develop small applications or utility tools.
-Some auxiliary Dpdl libraries are released under the open-source GNU license.
+The 'DpdlEngine lite' release is available for Free to try with some limitations/restrictions (see section below), and can be used to exploit the features of Dpdl and to develop and distribute small applications or utility tools.

 'DpdlEgine lite' includes:

 * The 'DpdlClient' console application that allows to execute a set of commands for interacting with the core DpdlEngine

-* Dpdl scripting engine with API libraries (Support for Embedded C, C++, Python, Julia, JavaScript, Lua and OCaml)
+* Dpdl scripting engine with API libraries.

+* Support for embeddable languages: Embedded C (interpreted and compiled), Python, JavaScript, Lua and OCaml)

-* Example Dpdl scripts (located in './DpdlPackets/' and './DpdlLibs/' folder)
+* Example Dpdl scripts (located in the folder and './DpdlLibs/' and './DpdlPackets/' )

 * Example DpdlPacket (dpdl_PHONEBOOK.dpdl) with corresponding Dpdl code definition file

-## 'DpdlEngine lite' Demo release limitations/restrictions
+### 'DpdlEngine lite' Demo release limitations/restrictions

 The 'DpdlEngine lite' Demo release software package is available for Free to try and has the following limitations/restrictions